Editor’s Note: This post has been updated with new links and fresh content. 😉

-Lookalike Audience – this target group includes people similar to your product or service users and past converters
+Lookalike Audience: Target group includes people similar to your product or service users and past converters.

-Custom Audience – audience created based on the data available from the Facebook Pixel on your website/landing page, email lists, and other tracked resources
+Custom Audience: Based on the data available from the Facebook Pixel on your website/landing page, email lists, and other tracked resources.

 When it comes to the Facebook marketing funnel, you can take advantage of different targeting options to reach the right audience with the right offer.